-The Prairie Sky Apartment complex is located at 7700 N. Academic Drive, adjacent to the main campus building.
+The apartment complex is located at 7700 N. Academic Drive, adjacent to the main campus building.
 The housing complex is available to Methodist College students as well as interns, residents, and college-level students from other local institutions.

 Simulation Education